In this section

 The system of internal control and risk management is embedded into the operations of the Company, and the actions taken to mitigate any weaknesses are carefully monitored.

 Sainsbury's has a strong record in its commitment to Corporate Responsibility, which is an everyday part of how we do business.
 Sainsbury's company values underpin its goal to provide healthy, safe, fresh and tasty food at fair prices.
+This has full support from the very top of the organisation, whereby members of our Operating Board hold accountability for each of our five values and their steering groups became accountable for their own targets within our new strategy.

 The Company is committed to maintaining good communications with investors.
 Normal shareholder contact is the responsibility of the Chief Executive, Chief Financial Officer and the Head of Investor Relations.
 The Chairman is generally available to shareholders and institutional investors.
 Buyside and sellside analysts are invited to briefings by the Company immediately after the announcement of the Company's interim and full-year results.
 They are also invited to participate in conference calls following the announcement of Trading Updates.
 The content of these presentations, conference calls and webcasts are available in the presentations section so as to be available to all investors.
 Shareholders have the opportunity to meet and question the Board at the Annual General Meeting.